 Volunteering is the natural expression of a spirit of union with life and humanity, manifesting in the practice of values such as unselfishness, commitment and striving for the common good.

 New Acropolis fosters the creation of volunteer projects and groups worldwide, locally and internationally.
 It also promotes cooperation with public or private voluntary organizations in different fields, such as GEA, UNICEF, Manos Unidas, Red Cross, etc.

 New Acropolis offers society a space where values such as solidarity, tolerance and responsibility are cultivated, resulting in good citizenship and human

 values.
-The culture of volunteering forms part of the philosophical education promoted by New Acropolis.
-Through volunteering, members and sympathizers of NA express their social commitment through humanitarian actions, social and educational projects (for those most in need, the elderly, etc.), ecological and heritage restoration activities, organized by the association itself or in cooperation with other organizations and many international NGOs.
+The culture of volunteering forms part of the philosophical education promoted by the New Acropolis.
+Through volunteering, members and sympathizers of NA express their social commitment through humanitarian actions, social and educational projects (for those most in need, the elderly, etc.), ecological and heritage restoration activities organized by the association itself or in cooperation with other organizations and many international NGOs.

 “The IONA reiterates its commitment to the society of our time through its implementation of specific actions of solidarity in different parts of the world where natural catastrophes, poverty, discrimination or injustice fall upon the most disadvantaged sections of society. ” (Declaration of the General Assembly.
 2006)

 All over the world, members of New Acropolis carry out actions of altruistic support, whether on a private and personal level or in an organized and public way.
 Activities range from financial support and human contact to preparing and helping out at mass events, where volunteers help ensure participants’ health and safety.